AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 {sample :height 220}GANTT\_NEW\_Timeline\_Header\_05{sample}

 The following sample shows how to use tokens with **individual levels**.
-All three default levels are configured:
+Each of the three default levels has its own text format:

 ```
 // configure the levels of the timeline header